China Eastern Airlines Flight 5398

-China Eastern Airlines Flight 5398 (MU5398) was a flight route from Shenzhen's Bao'an International Airport to Fuzhou Yixu Airport in Fujian.
+China Eastern Airlines Flight 5398 (MU5398) was a flight route from Shenzhen's Huangtian International Airport (now Bao'an International Airport) to Fuzhou Yixu Airport in Fujian.
 On 26 October 1993, a McDonnell Douglas MD-82 airliner flying this route crashed on approach to Fuzhou Yixu Airport.
 The aircraft overran the runway while landing in heavy rain and high winds.
 Two of the 80 passengers and crew on board were killed.